ForNeVeR/xaml-math/README.md

 WPF-Math [![Build status][badge-appveyor]][appveyor] [![NuGet][badge-nuget]][nuget]
 ========

-WPF-Math is a library to render LaTeX formulae in a WPF environment.
+*WPF-Math* is a .NET library for rendering mathematical formulae using the LaTeX typsetting style, for the WPF framework.

-Getting started
+Getting Started
 ---------------

-The simplest way of using WPF-Math is to render a static formula in a XAML file like that:
+The simplest way of using *WPF-Math* is to render a static formula in a XAML file as follows.

 ```xml
 <Window ... xmlns:controls="clr-namespace:WpfMath.Controls;assembly=WpfMath">